-PASSWORD APPLICATION
+GUEST PASSWORD APPLICATION

-WHEREAS, CommodityLogic, Enron Net Works, LLC, and/or its affiliates (referred to herein collectively and individually as “CommodityLogic”) from time to time have established or will establish one or more websites or other internet-based electronic transaction, service and/or auction facilities (collectively, the “Website”) for the purchase and sale of services, products and instruments based on energy products or other commodities (including derivative products) (collectively, “Transactions”); The party identified below (“User”) wishes to access and utilize the Website; and CommodityLogic is willing to provide such access on the terms and conditions set forth herein, CommodityLogic and User hereby agree as follows:
+WHEREAS, CommodityLogic, Enron Net Works, LLC, and/or its affiliates (referred to herein collectively and individually as “CommodityLogic”) from time to time have established or will establish one or more websites or other internet-based electronic transaction, service and/or auction facilities (collectively, the “Website”) for the purpose of providing an online transactions-support system for online and offline transactions involving the purchase and sale of products and instruments based on energy products or other commodities (including derivative products) (collectively, “Transactions”); The party identified below (“User”) wishes to access and utilize the Website as a guest user; and CommodityLogic is willing to provide such access on the terms and conditions set forth herein, CommodityLogic and User hereby agree as follows:

-CommodityLogic shall issue to User or activate a password and/or userid (which may allow User to create additional passwords and userids, collectively the “Passwords”) that will enable User to access and utilize the Website.
+CommodityLogic shall issue to User or activate a password and/or userid (which may allow User to create additional passwords and userids, collectively the “Passwords”) that will enable User to access and utilize the Website within a guest environment.
 User understands and agrees as follows: (1) Any additional Passwords that User creates are permitted solely as an administrative convenience to User, which will be solely responsible for the creation, monitoring and use of any such additional Passwords and, without limitation, CommodityLogic will have no responsibility whatsoever for controlling or monitoring the use of such Passwords and no liability for any use of such Passwords.
 (2) It shall be solely responsible for any and all acts or omissions with respect to access and use of the Website (including the execution of all actions taken within the Website) by any person using the Passwords, and it shall only provide the Passwords to its employees who are authorized by the User to access and use the Website and execute the actions within the Website, and not to any third parties.
 It will implement and enforce reasonable measures to protect the confidentiality of the Website and shall immediately notify CommodityLogic of any unauthorized disclosure or use of the Passwords.
 Use of the Passwords outside of the country previously identified by User as the country in which it is situated is strictly prohibited.
-(3) Its access to and use of the Website will be subject to the Electronic Service Agreement (as revised from time to time, the “ESA”) available on the Website.
-Prior to User’s first execution of actions within the Website, it will be required to indicate it’s agreement to the ESA by “clicking” on the designated spaces and, thereafter, any access and utilization of the Website using any of the Passwords will be governed by this Password Application and the ESA.
-(4) The ESA, any annex to the ESA, any General Terms and Conditions (“GTC’s”), any actions executed on the Website will be deemed to be “in writing” and to have been “signed” (and any record of the ESA, any such annex, any GTC, any actions will be deemed to be in “writing” for all purposes).
-Without limitation of the foregoing, User agrees that it will be bound by any actions executed on the Website through a “click” agreement (or other action specified by CommodityLogic) by any person using the Passwords, subject to and in accordance with the terms of this Password Application and the ESA.
+(3) Its access to and use of the Website will be subject to the Guest Electronic Service Agreement the “GESA”) available on the Website.
+Prior to User’s first execution of actions within the Website, it will be required to indicate it’s agreement to the GESA by “clicking” on the designated spaces and, thereafter, any access and utilization of the Website using any of the Passwords will be governed by this Password Application and the GESA.
+(4) In the production environment of the Website, it is intended that the Website access and use documents and any actions executed on the Website will be deemed to be “in writing” and to have been “signed.”
 User represents, warrants and covenants that all information provided by User to CommodityLogic is true, accurate and complete in all respects and that CommodityLogic shall be entitled to continue to rely on any information previously provided to it by User in connection with the execution of actions through the Website.